Noaaan/MythicMetals/PATCHNOTES.md

 * Added a deepslate variant of Prometheum, since it can now be found in Lush Caves.
 * Tweaked Unobtainium spawn rates (it is now more common to find per-world, but will be VERY hard to find in caves).
 * Ores heights have been tweaked, even respecting the max world height/bottom.
+  * The world-gen is mainly balanced around the **Caves and Cliffs Datapack**, fully utilizing the new height range from 320 to -64.
+  * For the optimal experience I recommend using it, or any other mod that changes the world height.
 * Added some secrets

-The world-gen is mainly balanced around the Caves and Cliffs Datapack, fully utilizing the new height range from 320 to -64.
-For the optimal experience I recommend using it or any other mod that changes the world height.

 A lot of the artwork has been changed in the mod.
 Shoutouts to the artists who have worked on Mythic Metals:
 * Matpac